State Machines

 When they go through the door, they go back to the overworld.

-When the user moves the dot over the blue house in the bottom right corner of the overworld,
+When the user moves the dot over the blue house in the bottom right corner of the overworld, we move into the blue room.

 We they go through the door, they go back to the overworld just like with the red room.